Lessons and Chamber Music

 Named for a specific road but enjoying a global impact, the Broadway musical has intersected with multiple styles and societal concerns over the past century.
 In this course, we explore the American musical theater's roots and relationship to opera, operetta, vaudeville, minstrelsy, and Tin Pan Alley.
 Traveling through the genre's history, we will encounter a wide range of musical styles, including ragtime, jazz, rock, and hip hop, and will explore several genre transformations, such as movies made into musicals and musicals into movies.
 We will develop a range of analytical skills as we investigate connections between choreography, lyrics, music, staging, and production.
 Throughout the semester, we will consider the genre's representations and reflections of ethnicity, race, sexuality, and class.
 The syllabus includes representative works by Gilbert and Sullivan, Cohan, Gershwin, Kern, Weill, Rodgers and Hammerstein, Lerner and Loewe, Bernstein, Sondheim, Lloyd Webber, Tesori, and Miranda, with particular focus on such works as Showboat, Oklahoma!, Guys and Dolls, West Side Story, Hair, Rent, and Hamilton. [ more ]

 "There are only three things that America will be remembered for 200 years from now when they study the civilization: The Constitution, Jazz Music and Baseball.
 These are the three most beautiful things this culture's ever created."--(Gerald Early) Jazz is the most common name for a great African American Art form that still defies definition.
 Over the past century this elastic tradition has laid down firm roots for numerous other American and World musics, while itself in the throes of a seemingly permanent identity crisis.
 Jazz is perennially declared dead or dying yet consistently summoned by advertisers to lend vitality and sex appeal to liquor or automobiles.
 By any name and regardless of its health status, jazz has a rich history of conservative innovators, at once restless and reverent, who made fascinating leaps of creativity out of inspiration or necessity.
 This "listening intensive" class will look at the past century of jazz music through ideas, "what-if" questions and movements that changed the way the music was created, presented and perceived.
-Both musical concepts (such as syncopation and cross instrumental-influence) and cultural connections (racial, technological and economic) will be examined, giving us freedom to link similar kinds of musical thought across disparate settings and decades.
-Our inquiry will include (but not be limited to) the lives and music of Louis Armstrong, Fletcher Henderson, Mary Lou Williams, Duke Ellington, Charlie Parker, Thelonious Monk, Dizzy Gillespie, Art Blakey, John Lewis, Miles Davis, John Coltrane, and Wayne Shorter. [ more ]
+Both musical concepts (such as syncopation and cross instrumental-influence) and cultural connections (through the lenses of identity, technology and economy) will be examined, giving us freedom to link similar kinds of musical thought across disparate settings and decades.
+Our inquiry will include (but not be limited to) the lives and music of Louis Armstrong, Mary Lou Williams, Duke Ellington, Charlie Parker, Thelonious Monk, Dizzy Gillespie, Art Blakey, Miles Davis, John Coltrane, Wynton Marsalis, and Esperanza Spalding [ more ]

 This course will examine the extraordinary life and musical genius of Wolfgang Amadeus Mozart.
 Through lectures, discussion, readings, and guided listening, students will gain appreciation of Mozart's classical compositional style and familiarity with many of his greatest works.
 Among the topics we will explore are Mozart's pivotal position as a musician in Viennese society; his childlike nature and exquisite artistry; his relationship with his domineering father Leopold; his ties to Haydn and Beethoven; and the myths about Mozart, including that he was murdered by Salieri, that arose in the over two centuries since his death. [ more ]